Before starting

 When to take a digoxin level

-Routine monitoring of serum digoxin is not recommended; however, consider checking serum digoxin levels in the following circumstances:
+Routine monitoring of serum digoxin is not recommended.

-- Patient has experienced adverse effects suggestive of toxicity (such as confusion, nausea, anorexia, or disturbance of colour vision).
+- patient experiencing adverse effects suggestive of toxicity (such as confusion, nausea, anorexia, or disturbance of colour vision)

 Abnormal results